UoB-COMSM0166/2025-group-11b/README.md

 - [x] Invalid control command → Error
 ---

-#### ✅ Summary

-- The testing was conducted using the Equivalence Partitioning (EP) technique, effectively covering the boundary cases and input validation for core functionalities.
----

 ### Optimizations Based on Green Software Foundation Principles

 According to the principles proposed by the Green Software Foundation, the following optimizations have been implemented: